dorukaysor/dorukaysor/README.md

 </div>
 <br>
-<p align="center">As a professional backend developer with a background in stock market management, I have a strong interest in the intersection of technology and finance.
-My experience in backend development allows me to create efficient and scalable systems for managing stock market data.
-I am always eager to learn new technologies and strategies to enhance my skills and contribute to the growth of the stock market management field.</p>
+<p align="center">A professional Full-Stack Developer, focused on building scalable systems at the tech-finance intersection.
+Always learning to Improve and Innovate in Market Management, and the Production.</p>

 <br>